4 Common Challenges With Mid-Year Payroll Conversions

-You always want to make sure you give your new payroll provider a complete payroll and tax history with any changes that occurred during their time with the previous provider.
+You always want to make sure you give your new payroll provider a complete payroll history with any changes that occurred during their time with the previous provider.
 Consider this example: An employee moves from one state in which they weren’t paying state taxes to one they now are.
 Your payroll provider needs these details, especially if they’re also handling your payroll tax filings and payments.
 Giving your new provider a payroll summary report is the best way to provide a complete picture of your payroll history.
 If the history isn’t readily available in your previous provider’s system, you can request one from the provider directly.

 Once your new provider has received your complete payroll and tax history, they should perform a payroll assessment.
 This includes the following:

 Tax Catch Up: Your provider should input your history from your previous quarter and check to see if everything is correct and paid current.
 If there are any errors, your provider’s tax compliance team should help you correct them.